avanishd-3/simple-cache/README.md

 Non-persistent, minimal key-value store inspired by Redis.
 Uses Python asyncio event loop to manage clients.

+The only dependency is snakeviz, which is for visualizing profiling data.
+The server has no dependencies and can be run without uv.
+See: server shell script.

 simple-cache uses RESP 2, so using Redis clients like redis-cli and language-specific Redis SDKs should work, though I've only tested with redis-cli.

 The supported commands and their differences compared to the Redis versions are outlined below.